Nothing beats a warming bowl of homemade chicken soup come cool weather.

 - Salt & pepper to taste

-Remove the meat from the chicken and set aside.
+Remove the meat from the chicken bones and set aside.

-In the same stock pan, heat the oil or butter over medium heat.
-Saute the onions, carrots, and celery until soft, about 8-10 minutes.
+In the same stock pan, heat the oil or butter over medium-low heat.
+Sauté the onions, carrots, and celery until soft, about 8-10 minutes.
+(May also do this in your Instant Pot on 'saute')

 Add in the reserved broth and thyme.
 Bring to a simmer and taste for salt: depending on your roast chicken or turkey, you may need to add very little.